robvanvolt/DALLE-datasets/README.md

 ## Pretrained models

-If you want to continue training models or even upload your own Dall-E model, head over to https://github.com/robvanvolt/DALLE-models
+If you want to continue training on pretrained models or even upload your own Dall-E model, head over to https://github.com/robvanvolt/DALLE-models